- Coached under four NBA Coaches (Terry Porter, Tim Floyd, Kevin O’Neil, Henry Bibby)

 - Considered one of the top recruiters in the nation, helping land the No. 1 overall class in 2007 at USC

 - Served as USC Interim Head Coach and was twice named Pac-12 Coach of the Week

 - Named the No. 1 Mid-Major Assistant Coach in the nation by Hoop Scoop (2017)

 - Secured the No. 10 Recruiting Class in the Nation after first full year at Portland

-Bob Cantu is in his 21st year as a college coach and is in his second season at the University of Portland after being named an assistant coach on June 14, 2016.
+Bob Cantu is entering his 26th year as a college coach or coaching consultant in the 2021-22 college basketball season.
+Last 2 years he served as a consultant and observed many college and NBA practices and games.
+He previously completed 3 years at the University of Portland in 2019 after being named an assistant coach on June 14, 2016.
 Terry Porter is the fourth NBA coach Cantu has worked under throughout his career.